 The role of the appropriate adult is to safeguard the interests, rights, entitlements and welfare of children and vulnerable people who are suspected of a criminal offence, by ensuring that they are treated in a fair and just manner and are able to participate effectively

 The main outcomes for children and vulnerable people are that they are:

-- Vulnerable people are treated fairly with respect for their legal rights and welfare entitlements
+- treated fairly with respect for their rights and entitlements

-- Vulnerable people are able to participate effectively in procedures related to the investigation and/or their detention
+- able to participate effectively in procedures related to the investigation and/or their detention

 - felt supported emotionally, and more protected against mockery, intimidation, fear, dehumanising, bullying and isolation